suhasmaddali/Heart-Disease-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/Chol%20Vs.%20Age%20Scatterplots.png"/>

-We can also take a look at a univariate feature called 'cholestrol' where a large portion of values are in the range of 200-300.
-There are few outliers in the data such as 400 or 500.
-Since we do not have a large number of samples in the data, we can still not discard these features when feeding to ML models for predictions.
+The **cholesterol** feature in our dataset is univariate and primarily concentrated within the range of 200-300.
+However, there are a few **outliers**, such as values of 400 or 500.
+Although the sample size is not large, we cannot simply discard these values when inputting the feature into machine learning models for prediction purposes.

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/Cholestrol%20boxplot.png"/>